 SPs can expect to portray a variety of different patient scenarios.
 Most of the roles deal with complaints that family physicians would most often see in their practice.
-The majority of the cases are based on real patient cases that physicians have encountered.
-Most of the roles are fairly straightforward to portray; however, there will be times when SPs may be required to portray a range of emotions or a variety of different characters who may have mental health concerns, boundary issues, etc.
+Most of the roles are fairly straightforward to portray; however, there will be times when SPs may be required to portray a range of emotions or a variety of different characters who may have mental health concerns, boundary issues, etc. If uncomfortable with any of the above-mentioned scenarios, SPs should communicate this with the SPP Coordinator.